July 1st E-Bike Law: What Changed, In Which States

-• - Only one state — New Jersey — had a substantive e-bike law change take effect around July 1, 2026.
+- Two states had a substantive e-bike law change take effect around July 1, 2026: New Jersey and Tennessee.

-• - Viral "July 1 e-bike ban" coverage conflated the New Jersey rule with a nationwide ban that does not exist.
+- Viral "July 1 e-bike ban" and "Illinois e-bike license" coverage conflated these state rules with a nationwide change that does not exist.

 What changed on July 1, 2026

-Only one US state had a substantive e-bike law change take effect in the window around July 1, 2026: New Jersey.
+Two US states had a substantive e-bike law change take effect in the window around July 1, 2026: New Jersey and Tennessee.
 New Jersey's S4834/A6235 was signed on January 19, 2026 and enforcement began on July 19, 2026 per New Jersey Motor Vehicle Commission guidance.
-That statute abolished the federal Class 1/2/3 framework in New Jersey and reclassified every e-bike as a "motorized bicycle" requiring a driver license, MVC registration, and liability insurance.
+That statute replaced the federal Class 1/2/3 framework in New Jersey with a two-category system: every e-bike now requires a licence and MVC registration, and bikes in the "motorized bicycle" category — any throttle, or assistance above 20 mph — additionally require liability insurance.

-No other state passed or enacted a July 1, 2026 e-bike change.
+No other state enacted a July 1, 2026 e-bike change, though two followed within weeks.
+Hawaii's Act 259 was signed on July 15, 2026 and took effect immediately.
+North Carolina signed Session Law 2026-46 on July 7, 2026 — the three-class framework arrives there on December 1, 2026, and it rode in on a Department of Transportation omnibus (House Bill 1094) rather than the dedicated e-bike bill everyone was watching.
+Illinois is a third case still unresolved: SB 3484 cleared both chambers on June 1, 2026 and went to the governor on June 30, but it has not been signed — and if it is, it takes effect January 1, 2027, not July 1, and leaves standard e-bikes alone (details below).
 The viral "July 1 e-bike ban" coverage circulating in late June conflated the New Jersey rule with a nationwide ban that does not exist.
 There is no federal e-bike ban.
 There is no coordinated state-level ban.
-The federal CPSC still treats compliant e-bikes as consumer products under 15 U.S.C. §2085, and the three-class framework remains the law in 47 of the 51 US jurisdictions we track.
+The federal CPSC still treats compliant e-bikes as consumer products under 15 U.S.C. §2085, and the three-class framework remains the law in 42 of the 51 US jurisdictions we track.

 New Jersey: the one real July 1-era change